arbonap/pokemon-rails-react/README.md

 - I utilized React to replace my Rails views.
 I primarily did this because, in my experience, it feels like standard Rails views (such as `.erb` and `.haml` files) are falling out of fashion.
   - Some pros of React include:
     - reusability of components.
-    - React will handle all UI updates automatically when data changes.
+    - React handles UI updates automatically when data changes.
-    - Ease of debugging. there's a reactJS chrome extension that allows you to inspect the DOM to figure out which component is rendering a particular piece of UI.

 ## Voilá! 🍒